 Renewal After License Has Expired - (Up to six months)

-Up to six months after license expiration, an individual can file another application for a license without having to re-take and pass the examination if the exam was passed within two years of the application filing date.
+Up to six months after license expiration, an individual can file another application for a license without having to re-take and pass the examination if a license was held by a Professional Inspector or Real estate inspector during the 24 months preceding the date the application is filed.
 However, additional education may be required.

 More Detailed Information